Kams7/Kams7/README.md

 ### Hi there 👋 , I'm Kamalesh

 ##
-Building crazy apps for fun :)
+Building crazy apps🤯 for fun :)

 ##
 <h3>Languages and Tools:</h3>